avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 The package with the component is now being deployed to the device.

-This process can take 5 or more minutes, so wait until you see "Success" in the Deployment History.
+This process can take 5min or more, so wait until you see "Success" in the Deployment History.

 ## 10. Import a Dynamic Dashboard
 /IOTCONNECT Dynamic Dashboards are an easy way to visualize data and interact with edge devices.